 As of 2014, the United States uses a magnetic stripe on a card to process transactions and its security relies on the holder’s signature and visual inspection of the card to check for features such as a hologram.
 This system will be outmoded and replaced by EMV in 2015.

 EMV (Euro pay Master card and Visa) is a global standard for inter-operation of integrated circuit cards (IC cards or “chip cards”) and IC card capable point of sale (POS) terminals and automated teller machines (ATMs), for authenticating credit and debit card transactions.
 It has enhanced security features but is still susceptible to fraud.

 Also Read | Take a course on Card Payments

 Why people use Credit cards

-- Credit card allows its holder to buy goods and services based on the holder’s promise to pay for these goods and services.
+- A credit card allows its holder to buy goods and services based on the holder’s promise to pay for these goods and services.

-- Its usage started in 1920s in US for selling the fuel to the automobile owners and became usable by the customers when Diners Club was launched in early 1950s.
+- Its usage started in the 1920s in the US for selling the fuel to the automobile owners and became usable by the customers when Diners Club was launched in the early 1950s.

 - In 1958, the Bank of America issued the BankAmericard in the California state and this is known to be the first successful modern credit card.
 Read more on Deferment in Credit card business here.